Since 2014, the Clear Creek Task Force has been performing monthly water quality monitoring of the stream water around the estuary.

 Citizen Scientists of all ages are welcome to join us at the Clear Creek Interpretive Center to “suit up” prior to the field work of grabbing water samples, measuring stream width and depth, taking sensor readings and recording observations.

-Water Quality Monitoring typically takes place the first Saturday of each month.
-Time is dependent on the tides.
-Waders are made available through Clean Water Kitsap with prior arrangements.
+Water Quality Monitoring, now in its fifth year, has changed to quarterly rather than monthly.
+Start time is dependent on the tides.
+Waders are made available with prior arrangements.
 Citizen Scientists are welcome to come when they can and leave when they must.

 Citizen Scientists in Training